HerXayah/keyboard-sounds-cpp/README.md

 ### NEED HELP!

 - Keybinds like CTRL ALT P. Havent been able to get them to work
-- Custom Keybinds
+- Custom Keybinds // Working on it
 - Tray Icon to turn on and off (maybe) // Done
-- Disable the sound when holding a button. // Semi Done
+- Disable the sound when holding a button. // Done

 If you wanna help me here, i would apperciate it, because im no user of C++ Actually.

 ### How to use?

 - Open the App
-- If a Window Pops up, press F8 to Hide in Background

 ### How to mute it when you play a Game?

 - Press F7 Button to turn off all Sound
 - Press F7 to turn on again

+or use the TrayIcon

 ### How to close?

-- Press Insert
-- Close App Window
+- Close via the Tray Icon

 ### How to build?

-- Open it in VSCode
+- Open it in VS
-- Select x86 and Release
 - Build